pydemull/activAnalyzer/joss/paper.md

  - name: Hôpital Saint Philibert, GHICL, France
    index: 2
 date: 05 July 2022
+bibliography: references.bib
 ---

 # Summary
-Physical activity is a behaviour related to many health outcomes.
-Accelerometry is commonly accepted as a more accurate method than questionnaires for measuring physical activity.
-ActiGraph devices have been the most used accelerometers in the scientific literature.
+Physical activity is a behaviour related to many health outcomes [@whoWHOGuidelinesPhysical2020].
+To measure physical activity, researchers have increasingly used accelerometry during the past two decades to limit the influence of psychosocial bias in outcomes related to questionnaires use [@baumannPitfallsAccelerometerbasedMeasurement2018] and thus to use more valid methods for getting results [@hallalEnergyExpenditureCompared2013; @colbertComparativeValidityPhysical2011;@gardnerAssessmentFreelivingDaily1998].
+Accelerometry has also become a way to access a diversity of metrics that cannot be easily (or not at all) obtained using questionnaires [@keadleEvaluationAccelerometerderivedMetrics2017; @backesAdvancedAnalyticalMethods2022].

+ActiGraph devices have been the most used accelerometers in the scientific literature [@bassettAccelerometerbasedPhysicalActivity2015a].
+ActiGraph accelerometers, along with its software companion (ActiLife), now allow to get movement date expressed in either *physical activity counts* or in *G-force* units.

 Moreover, some research groups have developed specific frameworks to assess patients with specific conditions, as th D-PPAC and C-PPAC instruments developped by the PROactive consortium group for assessing physical activity in COPD patients.

-- Importantance of actigraph and actilife sofware
+- Importance of actigraph and actilife sofware
 - problems for wide dissemination and use by clinicians, students, and some researchers; existence of programming interface but not accessible for non skilled users
 -

 # Statement of need
+several packages : ggir, other...

 # A description of how this software compares to other commonly-used packages in this research area.

 # A list of key references including a link to the software archive.

+# Usage

 # Acknowledgements